 The Schwinn 411 is just 53.8 inches long x 24 inches wide x 62.5 inches high.
 It doesn’t fold, but it’s small enough to fit comfortably in homes with limited space.
-You’ll also find a set of wheels under the front stability bar that makes it super easy to tilt and move.
+You’ll find a set of wheels under the front stability bar that makes it super easy to tilt and move.

 The front-drive design means the 18-inch stride length also gets a bit of vertical motion, helping you to engage your muscles more effectively.
 Like the previous two, it can support a weight of 300 pounds comfortably.

 It’s slightly less comprehensive than the others we’ve already reviewed, with 16 resistance levels and 13 onboard programs.
-This elliptical has two sets of handlebar – one that’s attached to the console and remains stationary, and another that’s attached to the pedals and moves with your stride.
+This elliptical has two sets of handlebars – one that’s attached to the console and remains stationary, and another that’s attached to the pedals and moves with your stride.

 This machine is also compatible with RunSocial, which adds an extra element of fun to your workouts.